A Comprehensive Business Plan Outline for Small Business

 Business plans are an important business start-up step for many small business owners, especially those who are pitching their business ideas to investors or credit institutions for funding.
-Because of the vastness of information to be included, business plans can also be one of the most overwhelming parts of starting a business.
+Because of the vastness of information, business plans can also be one of the most overwhelming parts of starting a business.

 Here is a business plan outline that walks you through each section of a basic business plan in the order they typically appear.
-Each of the links below provides an overview of what should be included, provides an example of the section and shares a few tips for writing each section of your business plan effectively.
+Each of the links below provides an overview of what it should include, an example of the section and a few tips for writing each section of your business plan effectively.

 The executive summary is the first section of your small business plan that is typically written last.
 This section highlights at least one important statement from each of the other sections in your business plan, while also including basic information about your business such as your business name and location, description of your business and its products and/or services, your management team and mission statement.